-The Company's Internal Audit Department also reports to the Audit & Supervisory Board Members on the internal audit plan, the outcome of the internal audit and the review of internal audit plan.
+The Company's Internal Audit Department also collaborates with Audit & Supervisory Board Members by providing information on the internal audit plan and the outcome of the internal audit.

 In addition, the Company reports to Audit & Supervisory Board Members four times a year on the implementation of the internal reporting hotline.